 6 | Little Blue Truck by Alice Schertle

-Plus, this book is really sound-driven.
+I also love how sound-driven this book is.
 Not to drop another child dev fact in, but practicing animal sounds helps children develop language skills more effectively.
 (Like, human language skills, not that Eliza Thornberry stuff.)

 7 | Germs Are Not For Sharing by Elizabeth Verdick

 Honestly, the whole Best Behavior series is amazing if you need a little help preventing or dealing with some not-great behaviors, like hitting or biting.
 (And if you have a toddler, that’s probably you.)
 This one, for some reason, happens to be the favorite of my last toddler class.